-The construction of the Passing Lane, Hybrid, and 4-lane On-alignment Alternatives would directly require the acquisition of farmland, with acreages shown in Table 4.5-6.
-Also, expert panelists agreed that the 4-Lane On-Alignment Alternative could increase the pace of farmland conversion to other uses in areas planned for future development (an indirect effect).
+The construction of the Passing Lane, Hybrid, and 4-lane On-alignment Alternatives would directly require the acquisition of farmland, with acreages shown in Table 4.5-5.
+Also, expert panelists agreed that the 4-lane On-alignment Alternative could increase the pace of farmland conversion to other uses in areas planned for future development (an indirect effect).
 Other factors that will contribute to the cumulative loss of farmland include exurban residential development, commodity prices, and agricultural workforce.
 According to the 2012 US Agricultural Census, Fond du Lac and Sheboygan counties lost 21,756 acres of farmland between 2007 and 2012.
-Table 4.5-5 shows the amount of agricultural land required for the WIS 23 alternatives and associated corridor preservation as a percentage of this loss for comparison purposes.
+Table 4.5-5 shows the amount of agricultural land required for the WIS 23 alternatives and improvements within preserved areas as a percentage of this loss for comparison purposes.
 The WIS 23 alternatives reduction in farmland make up a very small percentage of the total farmland losses occurring from other reasons.

-Table 4.5-5 Farmland Losses - WIS 23 Alternatives and Possible Associated Corridor Preservation
+Table 4.5-5 Farmland Losses - WIS 23 Alternatives and Possible Improvements within Preserved Areas Preserved Areas

-Farmland needed (acres) WIS 23 farmland needed as a percentage of ag land lost from 2007-2012 in Fond du Lac and Sheboygan Counties 24 Farmland needed 343 259 135 329 65 1.7% 1.2% 0.6% 1.5% 0.3% No- Build Passing Ln Alternative Corridor Preservation Improvements Associated with Passing Ln Alt Hybrid Alternative Corridor Preservation Improvements Associated with Hybrid Alternative 4 lane On alignment Corridor Preservation Improvements Associated with 4 lane On alignment farmland needed as a percentage of ag land lost from 2007-2012 in Fond du Lac and Sheboygan needed 0 16 343 259 135 329 65 2012 US Agricultural Census farmland needed as a percentage of ag land lost from 2007- 2012 in Fond du Lac and Sheboygan Counties 24 1.7% 1.2% 0.6% 1.5% 0.3%
+No-Build Alternative Passing Lane Alternative Corridor Preservation Improvements Associated with Passing Ln Alt Hybrid Alternative Corridor Preservation Improvements Associated with Hybrid Alternative 4-lane On- alignment Alternative Corridor Preservation Improvements Associated with 4-lane On-alignment Farmland needed (acres) 0 16 343 259 135 329 65 WIS 23 farmland needed as a percentage of ag land lost from 2007-2012 in Fond du Lac and Sheboygan counties 0% 0.1% 1.7% 1.2% 0.6% 1.5% 0.3%

 The farmland impacts associated with the constructed US 151 Fond du Lac Bypass, the constructed WIS 23 project near Plymouth, the construction of US 151/County V and T improvements, and possible future improvements within the preserved US 151 corridor amount to about 348 acres.
-If they are included with the impact of acquiring up to 394 acres for any build alternative (and associated corridor preservation), the total farmland acreage converted to highway right of way over an approximate 30-year period could be up to 742 acres.
+If they are included with the impact of acquiring up to 394 acres for any build alternative (and improvements within preserved areas if implemented), the total farmland acreage converted to highway right of way over an approximate 30-year period could be up to 742 acres.
+In the future, if WisDOT determines that transportation improvements are needed within these preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.
 Local government planning and zoning decisions and general economic conditions will also influence the impacts.